justinwoo/purescript-toppokki/README.md

 A binding to [puppeteer](https://github.com/GoogleChrome/puppeteer) to drive headless Chrome.

 This module is "incomplete" (but useful for regular work projects), and you can help by submitting PRs.
-You may find that `goto`, `pageWaitForSelector`, `click`, and `unsafeEvaluateStringFunction` already provide the functionality you need.
+You may find that `goto`, `waitForSelector`, `click`, and `unsafeEvaluateStringFunction` already provide the functionality you need.

 Named for glorious Tteok-bokki.